enonic/old-xp-doc/doc/admin/index.rst

 **Language**

-   The tools of the admin console have been translated to several languages, and will try to match the language settings of your browser.
+   The tools of the admin console have been translated to the following languages:

+   * English
+   * French
+   * Norwegian
+   * Portuguese
+   * Russian
+   * Spanish
+   * Swedish

+   When using the admin console, your browser settings will be checked.
+If your preferred language is one of the above, it will be used.
-   If a translation is not found, the admin console will default to English.
+   If your preferred language is not in the list, the admin console will default to English.

-   If you know and use a language that is not supported, we would greatly appreciate help with translating the admin console to mor languages.
+   If you know a language that is not supported, we would greatly appreciate help with translating the admin console to more languages.
    Please checkout out our guide on :ref:`language_contribution`.

 **The tools:**